 This will detail things like the building stages, drawdown schedule, how long construction should take and the final price of the build.

-We recommend that you don’t sign a building contract unless it has a finance clause which allows you (at least) 3 weeks to organise your construction loan.
+We recommend that you don’t sign a building contract unless it has a finance clause that allows you (at least) 3 weeks to organise your construction loan.

 Check out this example building contract.